|

 Chalmers

-rejects all forms of interactionist dualism, which hold
+rejects all forms of interactionist dualism,

-that a non-physical consciousness could be causally effective in
+that a non-physical consciousness could be

 influencing

 the brain.
-Even if a mechanism for causal interaction could be found,
+Even if a mechanism for causal

 the

-mechanism for interaction itself would not explain conscious experience
+mechanism for interaction itself would not

 any